Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 str(df)
 ```

 Data frames can be subset in similar ways to matrices using brackets or the `$` subsetting operator.
+Columns/variables can also be added using the `$` operator.
  ```r
 # get first row
 df[1,]